-Firland Foundation’s mission is to provide employment for people with disabilities, in the fabrication, production and assembly of aerospace components.
-The purpose is to offer employees the opportunities to be self-supporting, so that they may lead productive and independent lives.
-The income generated from the workshop keeps it self-sustaining and provides funds for research and treatment of tuberculosis (TB) and other chronic respiratory diseases.
-Funds also support advocacy and capacity-building for the control and elimination of TB.
+Firland Mission Statement – Firland Foundation operates with two goals; 1) To provide employment for people with disabilities through the operation of the Firland Workshop.
+The purpose is to provide employees opportunities to be self-supporting, so that they may lead productive and independent lives.
+2) To use the income generated from the workshop to provide grants directed toward the funding of research and treatment to tuberculosis and other respiratory diseases, to build regional capacity, and to support advocacy for the control and elimination of TB.

 The employee group consists of personnel who are skilled as machinists, part-markers, packers, de-burrers and assembly workers.
 Many who have been employed by Firland for 30-40 years.
 Our average LOS is 12 years.
 Our target is to maintain approximately 75% of our direct labor personnel with some degree of “disadvantages” that they face in daily life.
 We also work with students who are coping with getting into the market place while they are continuing their education and we can provide them flexible hours to work and continue their education.
 Many of Firland’s current (and presumably future employees) come from state supported roles—hiring them as full time employees gives them meaningful employment with full medical and retirement benefits.
 Moves people from a tax burden for the state to a “tax-payer” role.

 The workshop is managed by individuals who are skilled in dealing with disabled/disadvantaged personnel and other life skills and we make an effort to accommodate each of our employee’s unique situations.